osada-yum/Numerical_utilities/README.md

 Collect the algorithms for numerical computation.

 ## Usage
-If you use fpm(Fortran package manager)[https://github.com/fortran-lang/fpm],
+If you use fpm[Fortran package manager](https://github.com/fortran-lang/fpm),
 add
 ```
     [dependencies]